 Whether you’re a full-time blogger, a coach, an author, a graphic designer, own an online shop or are within any number of other industries where you run a business, marketing your brand is important.
 Hella important.
 Marketing can send your business skyrocketing or plummeting – depending on how you use it.

-All elements of marketing your brand are important, from the tools and strategies you use, the research the do, the platforms you do it on and the advertising you use.
+All elements of marketing your brand are important, from the tools and strategies you use, the research you do, measuring customer experience with brands like Qualtrics, the platforms you do it on and the advertising you use.
 If you look at brands such as Innocent and Burt’s Bees to name a few, you’ll see how they’re absolutely killing it with their marketing strategy.
 And it shows in their sales and revenue.